// From Hello World to IO Monad

 putStrLn (x ++ y)

-Refactoring complete.
-Let’s compare it with the initial Python code:
+The overhaul is complete.
+Let's compare it with the Python code at the beginning:

 def main():